wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-does-lecture-free-mean--how-is-that-different-from-a-typical-lecture-class">What does *lecture-free* mean?
 How is that different from a typical lecture class?</h2>
-A traditional 3 unit lecture class consisted of 3 hours of lecture per week.
+<a id=37></a>A traditional 3 unit lecture class consisted of 3 hours of lecture per week.
 Many courses use a different model.

 "Lecture Free" courses often rely on a combination of: